-Boston is unequivocally one of the nation’s top college destinations.
+Fact: Boston is one of the nation’s top college destinations.
 (And as an Emerson College grad, it’s certainly #1 in my heart.)
 More than 250,000 students flock to 50+ schools in and around the city each year.
-Not so surprisingly, Boston is also super student-friendly, with tons to see and do.
+Not surprisingly, Boston is also super student-friendly, with tons of things for you to see and do.
 Use this guide so you don’t miss out.

-Most of the stuff on this list is free or cheap too, especially with a student ID.
+P.S.
+Most of the stuff on this list is free or cheap, especially with a student ID.
 Here are the categories covered: